-The class will last between 4 and 5 hours.
+The class will last 7 hours.
 We provide water for the students to drink during the class.
 We recommend that you bring a snack if you think you will need something to eat.
-There will not be a lunch break given during the class.
+There will be a short lunch break given during the class.

 The slow-speed exercises are described in the Practice Guide, except for the intersection, which is essentially just a series of U-turns in the four legs of an intersection.